GrandFelix/cakephp-webpack/README.md

 ## TODO

-- [ ] Add Component and Helper to automatically load generate files for plugin
+- [ ] Add Component and Helper to automatically load generated files for plugin
 - [ ] Write tests